datanav/docs/hub/documentation/service-configuration/pipes/configuration-transforms-rest.rst

      - Boolean
      - This property controls if the entity should be replaced with the JSON contents of the response or if the original entity should be kept.
 See the ``response_property`` for more detail on how this works.
-The default is to keep the original entity and add a ``reponse`` property holding the result of the REST operation.
+The default is to keep the original entity and add a ``response`` property holding the result of the REST operation.
+       Note that this property should normally not be altered, it's primarily intended for backwards compatibility with ported :ref:`HTTP transforms <http_transform>`.
+When set to ``true`` the ``id_expression``, ``updated_expression`` and ``error_expression`` expressions are not evaluated and the response is passed through directly in the form returned by the system operation (assumed to be a JSON object or list of objects).
      - ``false``
      -